rafael-b-g/sp-pools/README.md

 ### Building the website
 With all the results in hand, I quickly built a simple website to present the final numbers and the heat map.
 I used Claude Sonnet 4.5 to build it.

 I used [Folium](https://python-visualization.github.io/folium/latest/) to create an interactive heat map using the pools’ coordinates.
 I hosted the website on GitHub Pages.
-You can find the website’s source code [here](https://github.com/rafael-b-g/sp-pools).

 I didn’t want to buy a domain for this project, but I also didn’t want to use the default GitHub Pages URL.
 Since I already had the [iglu.website](https://iglu.website) domain for another project, I decided to use [pools.iglu.website](https://pools.iglu.website) to host this new website.